September 29, 2025

 - Understand what skills and experiences are valued.

-- Connect with alumni, attend information sessions, conduct informational interviews and leverage LinkedIn to explore graduates from that program are currently doing.
+- Talk to alumni, attend information sessions, conduct informational interviews and use LinkedIn to see what people who graduated from that program are doing now.

-- If it’s a professional program, research the core competencies listed for the profession by checking professional association websites.
+- If it’s a professional program, research the core competencies required for the profession and this information can often be found by checking professional association websites.

 - Review and reflect on your past experiences (academic, work, volunteer, personal)